Table of Contents

 kubernetes_ca_cert=${k8s_cacert}

-Now we need to make sure that our newly launched pods can authenticate with our Vault server.
-For this, we bind a namespace to our Vault role and will later on use the service account JWT in that namespace for authentication.
+Now, we need to ensure that our newly launched pods can authenticate with our Vault server.
+To this end, we bind a namespace to our Vault role and will later use the service account JWT in that namespace for authentication.

 vault write auth/kubernetes/role/demo bound_service_account_names=vault-auth bound_service_account_namespaces=default policies=demo-policy ttl=1h